1609.02 Amendment of Mark

-As noted in TMEP §1609.01(a) , the holder of a registered extension of protection of an international registration to the United States cannot file an amendment under §7 of the Trademark Act.
-Because a registered extension of protection remains part of the international registration, all requests to record changes to such a registration must be filed at the IB.
+The holder of a registered extension of protection of an international registration to the United States cannot file a request to amend the mark under §7 of the Trademark Act.
+A registered extension of protection remains part of the international registration, and all requests to record changes to such a registration must be filed at the IB.
 However, the Madrid Protocol and the Common Regulations Under the Madrid Agreement Concerning the International Registration of Marks and the Protocol Relating to That Agreement (“Common Regs.”) do not permit amendment of the mark in an international registration.
 If the holder of the international registration wants to change the mark in any way, even slightly, the holder must file a new international application.
-The IB’s Guide to International Registration, Para.
-B.II.69.02 (2004), provides as follows:
+The IB’s Guide to the International Registration of Marks under the Madrid Agreement and the Madrid Protocol (2008) (“Guide to International Registration”), Para.
+B.II.72.02, provides as follows:

 Therefore, the mark in a registered extension of protection cannot be amended.

 Although the mark in a registered extension of protection cannot be amended, in some situations the holder of a registered extension of protection may file a request under §7 of the Trademark Act to add a standard character claim.
 If the international registration does not indicate that the mark is in standard characters, and the holder seeks to amend the registered extension of protection to add a standard character claim, the Post Registration staff must contact the Supervisor of the Madrid Processing Unit (“MPU”) via e-mail for instructions on how to proceed.
 The holder may not add a standard character claim unless the mark meets the United States requirements for a standard character claim, as set forth in 37 C.F.R. §2.52(a).
 See TMEP §§807.03(a)-(b).

 Amendment of Mark in Registration Based on §1 or §44 Application